petroslamb/taxi-rides/reports/REPORT.md

 This report centralizes the findings of the analysis and modelling.

-It was written in a hurry and should act only as a review of the project.
+It was written in a short timeframe and should act only as a review of the project.

 Much like a table of contents.